-Usually, when you have moved.

-- If you are getting care in an institution, such as a nursing home or longterm care (LTC) hospital. - When are Special Enrollment Periods?
+- Usually, when you have moved. - If you have Medicaid. - If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or longterm care (LTC) hospital. - When are Special Enrollment Periods?
 The enrollment periods vary depending on your situation. - What can you do?
 To find out if you are eligible for a Special Enrollment Period, please call Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users call 1-877-486-2048.
 If you are eligible to end your membership because of a special situation, you can choose to change both your Medicare health coverage and prescription drug coverage.
 This means you can choose any of the following types of plans: - Another Medicare health plan (You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.); - Original Medicare with a separate Medicare prescription drug plan; - or Original Medicare without a separate Medicare prescription drug plan. - When will your membership end?
 Your membership will usually end on the first day of the month after your request to change your plan is received.